isomerpages/pmo-nccs/media/speeches/_posts/2022-08-02-post-Keynote address by 2M Indranee Rajah at the World Cities Summit 2022 Plenary.md

 **Cooperation between Cities Crucial**

-Many cities around the world have set ambitious sustainability goals and have made net-zero commitments.
+Many cities around the world have set ambitious sustainability goals and have made net zero commitments.
 These are often accompanied with detailed plans consisting of clear targets and timelines set by the cities.

 It is certainly encouraging to see so many cities tackle climate change head on.
 Even though the circumstances behind these cities may be different, each demonstrate an admirable commitment to sustainability and net zero emissions.